-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the EPA's Safe Drinking Water Hotline or at http://www.epa.gov/safewater/lead.
+If you are concerned about lead in your water and wish to have your water tested, contact [INSERT NAME OF SYSTEM AND CONTACT INFORMATION].
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at www.epa.gov/safewater/lead.